erik73/hassio-addons/mailfilter/DOCS.md

 Turning this option on will enable the ClamAV virus scanner.
 See above regarding the memory considerations.

+### Option: `enable_gtube_tests` (optional)

+Turning this option on will enable Rspamd to recognize GTUBE-like test patterns specific to Rspamd.
+It is NOT recommended to turn this on in a production environment since it might be used to bypass the spam checks.
+Use it only when testing your setup!

 ### Option: `enable_dkim_signing` (optional)

 Enables DKIM signing for outgoing emails.